snowball-dev-group/snowball-bot/docs/INSTALLATION.md

 # Installation Guide

-We're glad you want to set up your own copy of Snowball.
+We're glad you want to set up your own copy of Snowball Bot.

 This is not as hard as it may seem.
 We're trying to keep that process really easy.